 Make sure that your video also tells the donors exactly where their contributions have made a difference, and encourage them with further ways to get involved.

 Pick up the phone!
 A great way to cultivate both trust and a positive impression of your organization is to give donors a call and genuinely thank them for everything they’ve done to support your cause.
 To stay on top of this, assign someone on staff to make these calls at least twice a month.
 Reaching out to donors individually is an important part of building relationships with them.

-One of the most time-tested ways to thank someone is by thank you letter.
+One of the most time-tested ways to thank someone is by writing them a thank you letter.
 You should send your letter as quickly as possible following a donation.
-According to NonprofitPro, anywhere between two days and two weeks is an appropriate length of time to send it.
-If you wait too long, you miss the chance to deepen the bond between you organization and the donor or volunteer.
+According to NonprofitPro, anywhere between two days and two weeks is an appropriate length of time to send your letter.
+If you wait too long, you miss the chance to deepen the bond between your organization and the donor or volunteer.
 Check out this resource for writing a great thank you letter.